Mindjet/MyGallery/README.md

 }
 ```

-See, we can simple get the data with `Retrofit` and decode the data with `GsonConverter`.
+See, we can simply get the data with `Retrofit` and decode the data with `GsonConverter`.

 ## Display Data
 Before using `RecyclerView`, we need a `RecyclerView.Adapter`, let's name it `FaceAdapter`: